OWASP/www-chapter-sydney/tab_pastevents.md

 ## Past Events
 <br/> <br/>

-Past event recordings will be uploaded to our YouTube channel: https://www.youtube.com/channel/UCKx3H-oNkly9cwKRpFziCag?view_as=subscriber
+Past event recordings will be uploaded to our YouTube channel: <a href="https://www.youtube.com/channel/UCKx3H-oNkly9cwKRpFziCag?view_as=subscriber">https://www.youtube.com/channel/UCKx3H-oNkly9cwKRpFziCag?view_as=subscriber</a>

 ### OWASP ASVS V.4 for Startup Founders and Developers
 **Date:** 22nd May, 2019